magnASCII.io Simone Magnaschi

 How to deal with dirty side effects in your pure functional JavaScript

-So, you’ve begun to dabble in functional programming.
-Once you’ve started, it won’t be long before you come across pure functions.
-And, as you go on, you will discover that functional programmers appear to be obsessed with them.
+If you start learning about functional programming, it won’t be long before you come across the idea of pure functions.
+And as you go on, you will discover functional programmers appear to be obsessed with them.
 “Pure functions let you reason about your code,” they say.
+“Pure functions are less likely to start a thermonuclear war.”
+“Pure functions giveyou referential transparency”.
+On and on it goes.
+And they have a point.
+Pure functions are a good thing.
+But what do you do with the impure bits of your code?

 Saved on: 2018-08-14